makhomed/nginx-geo/README.md

 and like Cloudflare’s [CF-IPCountry header](https://developers.cloudflare.com/fundamentals/reference/http-headers/#cf-ipcountry), this tool uses the following special country codes:

 * XX — Used when no country code is available for the client’s IP.
-* T1 — Used as a virtual country code for clients on the [Tor network](https://www.torproject.org/).
+* T1 — Used as a country code for clients on the [Tor network](https://www.torproject.org/).

 ## Installation